 A guide to construction reports and reporting

-This means that everyone can easily refer back to other reports wherever they are and stay current with information that is shared throughout the workday.
-Digital reporting can take a serious administrative and mental burden off those in charge, such as foremen, project leaders, and project architects.
+This means that everyone can easily refer back to other reports wherever they are and stay current with information shared throughout the workday.
+Digital reporting can take serious administrative and mental burdens off of those in charge, such as the foremen, project leaders, and project architects.

 What is field reporting?